guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_ado_envs_2.md

 **Final thought:** Azure DevOps Environments are easy to start with and can work really well when you don\'t want to introduce a new tool or when you have a relatively small amount of microservices to deploy.
 When there are hundreds of microservices that must be deployed and upgraded efficiently you might want to use a more advanced tool that has more extensive capabilities than what ADO Environments have to offer but this is a story for another blog post😺

-That\'s it from me this time, thanks for checking in!
+That's it from me this time, thanks for checking in!

-If this article was helpful, I\'d love to hear about it!
-You can reach out to me on LinkedIn, X, GitHub or by using the contact form on this page 😺
+If this article was helpful, I'd love to hear about it!
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

 Stay secure, stay safe.

-Till we connect again!😻
+Till we connect again!😼